vslepakov/keyvault-ca/README.md

 - generating the Edge CA certificate (needed for authenticating the IoT edge modules), use `ca` as part of the URL - e.g. `https://example-est.azurewebsites.net/ca/.well-known/est`.

 Build and deploy (or run in container) the ```KeyVaultCA.Web``` project.
-You need to provide the following environment variables:
+You need to provide the following variables in the `appsettings.json`, which will also be used when publishing the app to Azure:

 1. ```Secret``` - the service principal secret to access the KeyVault (see ```YOUR_APP_SECRET``` above).
 2. ```AppId``` - the app id of the service principal to access the KeyVault (see ```YOUR_APPID``` above).